2ho Client for Linux

 If a connection is not reachable.
 It could be that it is turned off or is without an Internet connection (in the trunk of my car).
 As long as there is a connection, you should be able to reach it.

-To connect to something on one of your devices, you simply use the friendly DNS name in the connection list. e.g. I could connect to a windows file share with \\server.myaccount.2ho.ca\ShareName
+To connect to something on one of your devices, you simply use the friendly DNS name in the connection list. e.g. I could connect to a Windows file share with \\server.myaccount.2ho.ca\ShareName

-The Settings app
+The GUI Client app